 If a fund has paid foreign tax and wishes to claim a credit for the foreign tax paid, calculate the amount of any such credit allowed and show it at the appropriate label on the fund return.
-For more information on the calculation of foreign tax credits, see the Foreign income return form guide (NAT 1840) and How to claim a foreign tax credit 2006 (NAT 2338-6.2006).
+For more information on the calculation of foreign tax credits, see the Foreign income return form guide (NAT 1840) and How to claim a foreign tax credit 2007 (NAT 2338-6.2007).

-For help with the calculation, or advice about whether the credit is allowed, phone the Personal Tax Infoline on 13 28 61.
+For help with the calculation, or advice about whether the credit is allowed, phone the Personal Tax Infoline (see the inside back cover).

-SELF-MANAGED SUPERANNUATION FUND
+SELF MANAGED SUPERANNUATION FUND

-The Tax Office regulates funds that satisfy the definition of a self-managed superannuation fund (SMSF) under SISA.
+The Tax Office regulates funds that satisfy the definition of a self managed superannuation fund (SMSF) under the SISA.

-An SMSF must lodge both its SISA and annual tax return details with us by using the Fund income tax and regulatory return 2006.
+An SMSF must lodge both the SISA and annual tax return details with us by using the Fund income tax and regulatory return 2007.